haproxytech/go-method-gen/README.md

 |option|functionality|
 |--|--|
 --output-dir=DIR|Path to write generated code (default: ./generated)  |
---keep-temp	|Keep temporary working files (.eqdiff-tmp) for inspection  |
+--keep-temp	|Keep temporary working files (.go-method-gen-tmp) for inspection  |
 --debug	|Enable verbose output (shows parsed args, generated code, etc.)  |
---replace-gomethodgen=DIR|	Use a local path for the go-method-gen module  |
+--replace-go-method-gen=DIR|	Use a local path for the go-method-gen module  |
 --replace=MOD:LOCALPATH|	Add a replace directive in the generated go.mod (can be used multiple times)  |
 --overrides=FILE.yaml|YAML file to override diff/equal logic for specific fields  |
 --header-file=PATH|Optional Go file to prepend as header in generated output  |